Advice for Obtaining Honey Bees

 Swarms may be available to collect but, unless you have some beekeeping experience and the ability to collect them, they should be avoided.

 If possible examine the bees before purchase to ensure they meet the required standard and are disease free.
 If you are not competent to do this then ask a beekeeper who is to check for you.
 If the vendor is not prepared to show you or allow examination consider why.
 If frames are marked with the point of origin it will help traceability.
-Maintain a record of your purchase.
-A suggested form for this purpose is on the reverse of this factsheet.
+Maintain a record of your purchase (a suggested form for this purpose is on the reverse of the Advice for Obtaining Bees factsheet).
 By Summer 2011 beekeepers registered on BeeBase will be able to record a purchase, sale, gift or movement of bees within their BeeBase records.
-If you would like to register on BeeBase go to www.nationalbeeunit.com or call 01904 462510.
+If you would like to register on BeeBase go to www.nationalbeeunit.com.
 As a guide a good nucleus will: Have a good quality, young laying queen.
 She may be marked and/or clipped.
 Have all stages of bee brood present.
 Be free of signs of disease.
 Have at least three frames with brood.
 Have four frames or more fully covered with honey bees.
 Have the equivalent of at least one full comb of honey and half a frame of pollen as stores.
 All combs should be in a good and clean condition, preferably being less than one season old.